A relativistic mechanism for the enhanced isovector spin-orbit interaction suggested by parity-violating electron scattering experiments: Theoretical framework

-\textit{DDPC covariant density functional.}--- The conventional DDPC covariant EDF describes the nucleon-nucleon interaction through isoscalar-scalar (S), isoscalar-vector (V), and isovector-vector ($\tau$V) four-fermion contact terms, along with a derivative term that accounts for leading finite-range effects~\cite{Niksic:2008vp}.
-In the present work, we employ an extended variant of the DDPC EDF that further includes isovector-scalar ($\tau$S), isoscalar-tensor (T), and isovector-tensor ($\tau$T) couplings, following Ref.~\cite{Zhao:2022xhq}.
-The effective Lagrangian density reads~\cite{Zhao:2022xhq}
+Our analysis is carried out within the framework of the covariant DDPC EDF, which describes the effective nucleon-nucleon interaction through local four-fermion contact terms in the isoscalar-scalar (S), isoscalar-vector (V), isovector-scalar ($\tau$S), and isovector-vector ($\tau$V) channels, supplemented by derivative terms that simulate leading finite-range effects~\cite{Niksic:2008vp}.
+In this work, we adopt the extended DDPC functional introduced in Ref.~\cite{Zhao:2022xhq}, where isoscalar and isovector tensor couplings are explicitly included through the contact terms